andreashuber69/os-setup/raspbian/sync-contacts-android.md

 1. Open the **Android Contacts** app.
 2. Open the menu in the top right corner and tap **Accounts**.
 3. Tap **Add account** and **DAVDroid Address book**.
-4. Select the account created under [E](#e-install-davdroid-on-your-android-phone) and allow access to your contacts and calendar (if prompted).
+4. Select the account created under [A](#a-install-davdroid-on-your-android-phone) and allow access to your contacts and calendar (if prompted).
 5. Check **Contacts** and tap the **Sync** icon.
 6. Tap the **Back** button until you are back in the **Android Contacts** app.
 7. You should now see the **ownCloud** contacts (if any) and you can now create contacts that will be stored in **ownCloud**.